SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 then the ``increment()`` method tries to retrieve a value from the data source's ``fixedIncrement`` property instead.
-The ``fixedIncrement`` property is also an optional requirement, and so its name is also written using optional chaining with a question mark on the end, to indicate that the attempt to access the property's value can fail.
+The ``fixedIncrement`` property is also an optional requirement, and so its name is also written using optional chaining, to indicate that the attempt to access the property's value can fail.
 As before, the returned value is an optional ``Int`` value, even though ``fixedIncrement`` is defined as a non-optional ``Int`` property